Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

         possible.add(exit_node)
         return possible

+    # if the block has an immediate outgoing edge to the start of the loop
     if 13 in [edge.target.start for edge in block.outgoing_edges]:

+        # iterate over the instructions in the block, starting at the bottom
         for i in range(block.end - 1, block.start - 1, -1):

+            # get the last line (highest address) that modifies RAX
             if 'rax' in [x.name for x in ssa[i].vars_written]: possible_rax = ssa[i].get_ssa_var_possible_values(ssa[i].vars_written[0])

+                # parse possible_rax to extract possible next nodes
                 if hasattr(possible_rax, 'ranges'):
                     for rax_range in possible_rax.ranges:
                         bounded_start = max(rax_range.start, possible_rcx.start)